+Providers are obligated to remain compliant with the requirements of the Health Insurance Portability and Accountability Act (HIPAA) of 1996, and any other relevant federal and/or state laws related to data sharing.
 Providers are responsible for ensuring and maintaining the confidentiality of information about members and their medical records, in accordance with applicable federal and state laws.
 The names of any member receiving public social services must be kept confidential and protected from unauthorized disclosure.
 This includes all information, records, and data collected and maintained for the operation of the Agreement including information accessed through the Alliance Provider Portal.
 Providers may not use any such information for any purpose other than carrying out the terms of their agreement.
-In compliance with The Health Insurance Portability and Accountability Act (HIPAA), members are entitled to an accounting of any disclosure of information.
-If an unauthorized disclosure of member information occurs, providers are to notify the Alliance immediately upon discovery by emailing the following information to HIPAA@ccah-alliance.org.
+Furthermore, Providers are Covered Entities under Title 45 Code of Federal Regulations (CFR), Section 160.103 and shall use appropriate safeguards that reasonably and appropriately protects the confidentiality of Protected Health Information (as defined under 45 CFR Section 160.103).
+Therefore, occurrences of breach or disclosure of member PHI shall be handled in compliance with the privacy and security requirements established by HIPAA.
+Medical Record Keeping